 One last day of the delicious taste of spring before a bitter taste of winter returns this week.

 As winter snow melts on the ground, the atmosphere overhead is acting like it’s springtime!

 Warm air made a spring-like grand entrance back into the area today with a band of heavy rain and thunderstorms.

 Many of us woke up this morning to fresh falling snow, but we finished out the afternoon in sunshine and with climbing temperatures.

-Check the long list of community cancellations received by CBS Philly for Tuesday, December 10, 2013.
+Check this list of community cancellations for Tuesday, February 18th, 2014.